 To date, nylons generated from pre-consumer waste material have held up well against our durability requirements, but we’d like to find an equally good source of post-consumer recycled nylon or yarns that blend both pre- and post-consumer nylon.

 Spandex / Elastane

 We use Lycra® Spandex to provide elasticity, strength, and form-fitting comfort.
 Like conventional nylon, spandex is derived from petroleum and has been important to the performance of our products.
 Unfortunately, it’s the most difficult material in our fiber mix to replace with a recycled alternative.

 Where We're Going

 When it comes to synthetics, we’re primarily focused on converting virgin nylon and polyester to recycled alternatives.
 However, we’re also looking for functional, recycled spandex alternatives.

-We use Coolmax® and Thermolite® polyester fibers in combination with nylon and elastane to provide customers with tough, high-performance, moisture-wicking socks that don’t contain Merino wool.
-Last year, virgin polyester accounted for 2.5% of our material consumption by weight.
+We use Coolmax® and Thermolite® polyester fibers in combination with nylon and elastane to provide customers with tough, high-performance, moisture-wicking socks that don’t contain Merino Wool.

 Although virgin polyester represents a minor percentage of our fiber mix, we aim to replace it with a recycled alternative.
 Recycled polyester is widely available and its use would lessen our dependence on petroleum as a raw material source for our yarns while reducing greenhouse gas emissions.